surya-sk/random-quotes-uwp/README.md

 This app is a native Windows 10 application build with the UWP framework using XAML and C#

-The app will soon be available on the Microsoft Store
+Get it from the Microsoft Store: https://www.microsoft.com/en-us/p/random-quotes-for-uwp/9nbnbq1vv68s?activetab=pivot:overviewtab